mitmproxy/www/src/content/posts/wireguard-mode/index.md

 The core of this feature is implemented in the [mitmproxy-wireguard](https://pypi.org/project/mitmproxy-wireguard/) Python package, which provides a user space implementation of a WireGuard server.
-It is a new dependency of mitmproxy and will be included by default with the next release.
+It is a new dependency of mitmproxy and ships with the latest release.

 Because the WireGuard protocol operates by transmitting IP packets, this also involves running a network stack in user space to parse incoming IP packets, construct outgoing IP packets, handle TCP connections, and process UDP